flr/AAP/README.md

 ## Contact
 You are welcome to:

-- Submit suggestions and bug-reports at: <https://github.com/flr/FLPKG/issues>
+- Submit suggestions and bug-reports at: <https://github.com/flr/AAP/issues>
-- Send a pull request on: <https://github.com/flr/FLPKG/>
+- Send a pull request on: <https://github.com/flr/AAP/>
-- Compose a friendly e-mail to: <me@my.com>
+- Author: Iago Mosqueira (WMR), based on a model by Jan Jaap Poos & Geert Aarts.
+- Maintainer: Iago Mosqueira <iago.mosqueira@wur.nl>